lelionvert/blog-articles/articles/2020/03/katamarrant.md

 ## Conclusion

 Les katas sont de bons outils d’apprentissage et de partage.
-Il est primordial de retenir que c’est la répétion qui importe et surtout que l’important n’est pas la destination mais le voyage !
+Il est primordial de retenir que c’est la répétition qui importe et surtout que l’important n’est pas la destination mais le voyage !

 > And yet the performance is not the goal.
 No martial artist practices his art so that they can perform on stage.
 A martial artist practices to achieve personal perfection in the art of self defense.
  ~ by [Uncle Bob Martin](https://sites.google.com/site/unclebobconsultingllc/home/articles/what-s-all-this-nonsense-about-katas) in _What's all this Nonsense about Katas?_